 When days feel long, God’s kindness is still near

 Some days the waiting feels like sitting in a clinic lobby long after every other name has been called.
 The calendar pages keep turning, and even well-meant conversations with friends who don’t quite understand can feel heavy.
-If that weight has been pressing on you, these Bible verses for stress may offer a little steadiness.
-In the stillness, God is not absent.
-The psalms remind us that He keeps count of our tears, and Jesus shows us a Father who sees in secret and receives what is entrusted to Him.
+If that weight has been pressing on you, these Bible verses for stress

 Waiting does not “prove” anything about your worth or your faith.
 It simply means your story is passing through a narrow hallway where light seems far off.
 Yet dawn does arrive.
 In the meantime, God’s love is a steady handrail.
 He cares for your body as well as your heart, and He hears the prayer you whisper on the drive home or while folding an untouched baby blanket.
 You are beloved in the waiting.

-Let’s linger with Scripture that understands our ache
+Linger with Scripture that understands your ache

 The Bible does not look away from this kind of sorrow.
 It names the ache and then sets it within God’s faithful character.
-Consider these words and let them sit with you, or explore our bible verses for infertility like a friend who does not rush you along.
+Consider these words and let them sit with you, or explore our bible verses for infertility

 Reflecting on Scripture together